 I work as a bilingual Protestant minister and writer in Austin, Texas.
-My second book, a non-fiction narrative account in the field of restorative justice, will be available on April 1, 2019.
-There is a Balm in Huntsville: A True Story of Tragedy and Restoration from the Heart of the Texas Prison System will also be available wherever books are sold, including Amazon.
+My second book, a nonfiction narrative account in the field of restorative justice, There is a Balm in Huntsville: A True Story of Tragedy and Restoration from the Heart of the Texas Prison System, is available wherever books are sold, including Amazon.

 During my adult years, I’ve been a reader.
 I had a lot of assigned reading while in seminary – most (but certainly not all) of which I completed.
 Upon finishing graduate school, I thoroughly enjoyed the freedom of reading what I wanted.
 This freedom lasted for some twenty years.
 While I do read fiction, I’m thoroughly over-balanced on the non-fiction side.
 Taylor Branch’s Parting the Waters, Dee Brown’s Bury My Heart at Wounded Knee, Paul Johnson’s Modern Times, Richard Rhodes’s The Making of the Atomic Bomb, and Daniel Yergin’s The Prize are but a few of the captivating books I delved into over those twenty years.
 Reading a book is akin to having a conversation with another human being: a deep, meaningful, and thought-out exchange that as the reader I am able to conduct on my time.
 (Yes, I’m that person who carries a book around most everywhere.)

 In the summer of 2011, the twenty-year run of unassigned reading came to an end.
 A crazy idea which I had never entertained started to take hold: write a book.
 Not just any book, but a book that responded to the fallout associated with the economic swoon that started with the housing market crash of 2007-08.
 As the details emerged, once again our society was dealing with the aftereffects of the inordinate love of money and misplaced trust in an economic system still prone to collapses.
 The so-called experts had been telling us that we had entered a new era of stability.
 They were wrong.
 Hadn’t we seen this before in the run-up to the Great Depression?